General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Introduction

-Such a \emph{Big Wave} or \emph{Big Shock} cosmological model places the present observable Universe within the spherical shock surface, which will eventually come into view.
+Such a \emph{Big Wave} or \emph{Big Shock} cosmological model places the present observable Universe within the expanding shock surface, which, if subluminal, will eventually come into view \cite{ST2012B}.
 This paper works towards such a model by constructing an analogous shock wave for which the shock surface lies within the Hubble radius, that is, the shock surface would already be observable if taken as a cosmological model.
 The motivation for considering shock waves in the Radiation Dominated Epoch is that the accelerated expansion exhibited in this epoch influences the accelerated expansion found in the Matter Dominated Epoch that we inhabit today.
-This connection is considered by Smoller, Temple and Vogler \cite{JSmoller2017} and an interesting consequence of this work is the realisation that the flat FLRW spacetime in the Matter Dominated Epoch is unstable to spherical perturbations.
+This connection is considered by Alexander, Temple and Vogler in \cite{ATV2026}, with an interesting consequence of this paper being the realisation that the flat FLRW spacetime in the Matter Dominated Epoch is unstable to spherical perturbations.
 This opens up the question of what alternative spacetimes in the Matter Dominated Epoch we are more likely to find ourselves in, and in particular, what spacetimes in the Radiation Dominated Epoch give rise to them.

 The construction of a shock wave in the Radiation Dominated Epoch with an asymptotically Friedmann interior and a shock surface beyond the Hubble radius, along with formalising the details of the transition into the Matter Dominated Epoch, are topics of current research for Alexander, Temple and Vogler.
-It is useful to note that Smoller and Temple \cite{JSmoller2003} have already identified a method for matching an FLRW and a static spacetime beyond the Hubble radius, with the details provided in \cite{JSmoller2004}.
+It is useful to note that Smoller and Temple have already identified a method for matching an FLRW and a static spacetime beyond the Hubble radius in \cite{ST2003}, with the details provided in \cite{ST2004}.
 This method involves placing the whole Universe, including the shock surface, within the Schwarzschild radius of a time reversed black hole.
 However, Smoller and Temple did not fully resolve the expansion wave behind the shock for pure radiation equations of state each side of the shock surface.

-Construction of the family of general relativistic shock waves considered in this paper builds upon the work of a number of authors, beginning with Cahill and Taub \cite{MCahill1971}.
-In both \cite{MCahill1971} and this paper, solutions of the perfect fluid Einstein field equations are assumed to be spherically symmetric and self-similar in the variable: